kostin-kirill/devops-interview-task/README.md

 You are required to provision and deploy a new service in Azure Cloud.
 It must:

-* Be publicly accessible, but *only* on port 80 and 443.
+* Be publicly accessible, but *only* on port 80 and 443 via Load Balancer.
+* Accessible via SSH with Load balancer inbound NAT on Custom Port
 * Run Nginx.
 * Generate self signed cert
 * Serve a `/version.txt` file, containing only static text representing a version number, for example: